Wotsits

-Wotsits is a British brand of cheese flavoured corn puffs sold first by Golden Wonder and now by Walkers Crisps.
-The most common form is the "Really Cheesy" flavour of corn puffs.
-Other shapes and flavours have also been sold, including: Wotsits Giants, Wotsits Flaming Hot, Wotsits Sizzling Steak, Wotsits Prawn Cocktail and Wotsits Crunchy.
-The brand name in the singular ("Wotsit") refers to an individual corn puff.
-It is an allusion to the slang term "whatsit", a placeholder name, to which it is phonetically identical in British speech.
+Wotsits is a British brand of cheese-flavoured baked corn puffs produced by Walkers.
+Originally launched by Golden Wonder in 1971, which sold the brand to Walkers in 2002, the snack is primarily known for its cheese variant ("Really Cheesy"), although other flavours have been introduced over the years.
+They are known for their light, airy texture and orange hue, and are well known in Britain.

+Name

+When Walkers purchased Wotsits, early plans were put in place in October 2002 to rebrand Wotsits under the Cheetos name (owned by their parent company PepsiCo).
+Walkers previously released the Cheetos brand in Britain, but with little success.
+However, nothing came to be of this planned change and Walkers kept the Wotsits brand as is with a new look, replacing Cheetos.
+Wotsits relaunched with a brand new look and advertising campaign on 3 January 2003, and the main cheese flavour was named Really Cheesy.

 Varieties and flavours

+As of September 2025, the Wotsits range consists of:

 Golden Wonder ownership

-When Wotsits were first introduced by Golden Wonder, they were available in flavours such as Cheesy, Crispy Beef (later named Barbecue Beef and BBQ Beef), Cheese & Bacon, and Spicy Tomato.
-The latter two were discontinued in the 1993, and a Prawn Cocktail flavour was put onto the market after it replaced Smoky Bacon in February 1998.
+When first introduced by Golden Wonder, Wotsits were available in flavours such as Cheesy, Crispy Beef (later named Barbecue Beef and BBQ Beef), Cheese & Bacon, and Spicy Tomato.
+The latter two were discontinued in 1993.
+A Prawn Cocktail flavour was released in February 1998.

 In the late 1990s, Golden Wonder introduced various brand expansions of the product.
 The first brand extension was "Long Wotsits" in February 1995, which was longer version of the snacks, and said "How long is your Wotsit?" on the back.
 The second brand extension was "Weenie Wotsits" in November 1999, which was smaller version of the snacks promoted as "Little Wotsits for weenie mouths!".
 This was followed up with the launch of the grid-shaped "Wotsits Wafflers" in May 2000, promoted as "Big, crunchy and waffle shaped!" and the oven-based "Wotsits Mealtime Potato Shapes" in November 2000.

-In February 2001, Golden Wonder teamed up with the BBC for the Robot Wars promotion.
-Robot Wars winning leaflets were included in special packs of Wotsits, Wotsits Wafflers, Nik Naks and Golden Wonder, excluding Weenie Wotsits and Wheat Crunchies.

 In August 2001, "Whopping Wotsits" were introduced, which was longer version of the snacks promoted as a "Wot a Whopper!", and also featured as part of a promotion.
-In September 2001, Golden Wonder ran a "Footie Flikka" promotion, which included twenty Footie Flikkas and a Footie Flikka album.
 The Mealtime Potato Shapes were later released at McDonald's restaurants in the country, and were later expanded to Wotsits Wafflers as well.
-Golden Wonder redesigned the "Wotsits" brands in October 2001.

 In November 2001, "Wotsits Micro Snacks" were introduced, which were microwave versions of the snack and said "Deliciously hot cheesy snack", and "Wotsits Wafflers Cheesy Potato Shapes", which were oven-based versions of the snack.

 In March 2002, Golden Wonder announced the launch of a football-shaped version of the product called "Wotsits Goalden Balls" to coincide with the 2002 FIFA World Cup.
-The product was released to complete with Walkers' "Footballs" product.
+The product was released to compete with Walkers' "Footballs" product.
 In April 2002, Golden Wonder teamed up with British television duo Ant & Dec for the "Goalden Shootout" promotion.
 Numbered codes of the back were shown in special packs of Nik Naks, Wotsits, Wotsits Wafflers and new Wotsits Goalden Balls.